-from artists who useful have these have gone through tools been in the process of terms of guiding applying, being criteria, project reviewed, and planning, etc.? possibly being How could they selected, in be improved or terms of the refined?
-Consider communications, what additional the difficulty information would of meeting help inform the requirements, etc. Use the feedback updating of these to further refine the artist selection process.
+Invite feedback from artists who have gone through the process of applying, being reviewed, and possibly being selected, in terms of the communications, the difficulty of meeting requirements, etc. Use the feedback to further refine the artist selection process.

 ADDITIONAL CONSIDERATIONS